Horse show: United Kingdom

 In the United Kingdom there is a distinct difference between "horse competitions" such as dressage or eventing and horse shows.
 Horse shows provide an opportunity for riders and owners to exhibit their animals without taking part in any of the Olympic disciplines.
 Classes are divided into ridden and in-hand sections and there are many different classes for different horses and ponies.
-For example, there are classes for Mountain and moorland pony breeds, show hunters, show hacks, equitation, and various show pony classes.
-Many clubs hold riding club classes, where a horse or pony must perform a short "show" (solo performance) and jump a single fence that varies in height from 2 feet to 3 feet 3 inches.
+For example, there are classes for mountain and moorland pony breeds, show hunters, show hacks, equitation, and show pony classes.
+Many clubs hold riding club classes, where a horse or pony must perform a short "show" (solo performance) and jump a single fence between 2 feet and 3 feet 3 inches.
 Most shows also include show jumping and working hunter sections.

 The British Horse Society oversees many shows at national, regional and local level as does the Pony Club, the British Show Pony Society and the British Show Horse Association.
-Breed societies, particularly those that look after the Welsh pony and the Arabian horse also organise their own shows.
+Breed societies, particularly those related to the Welsh pony and Arabian horse, also organise their own shows.
 At local, unaffiliated level, riding clubs across Britain organise regular shows, which are often staffed by volunteers.
 The newly formed Showing Council is working towards officially overseeing all horse shows (non-FEI disciplines).

 The Olympic equestrian disciplines are overseen by the British Equestrian Federation.
-However, there are several subdivisions within the federation.
-Dressage competitions are held separately from regular horse shows, and are overseen by British Dressage.
-Show jumping competitions are overseen by the British Showjumping Association (BSJA), while one-day and three-day eventing are overseen by British Eventing.
+There are several subdivisions.
+Dressage competitions are held separately from regular horse shows and are overseen by British Dressage, show jumping competitions are overseen by the British Showjumping Association (BSJA), and eventing is overseen by British Eventing.